What is Intrinsic Value?

 Video Explanation of Intrinsic Value

-Watch this short video to quickly understand the main concepts covered in this guide, including what intrinsic value is, the formula, how to risk adjust intrinsic value, and how to perform the calculation in Excel.
+Watch this short video to quickly understand the main concepts covered in this guide, including what intrinsic value is, the formula, how to risk adjust the intrinsic value, and how to perform the calculation in Excel.

 Thank you for reading this guide to intrinsic value.
 Hopefully, by now, you’ve gained a better understanding of how investors determine what an investment is worth to them.